 “It was the First World War when Canada came of age internationally and the art program helped make that happen.
 It was our artists, our photographers and filmmakers who depicted the sights, the horrors, the actions of the war.”

-While the war artists who painted Canadian troops in action were British, for the most part, some notable Canadian painters participated, among them James Kerr-Lawson, born in Scotland but raised in Hamilton, Ontario.
+While the war artists who painted Canadian troops in action were British, for the most part, several had close connections to Canada, among them James Kerr-Lawson, born in Scotland but raised in Hamilton, Ontario.

 His depiction of shell-shattered Ypres, Belgium where, in 1915, German troops unleashed clouds of chlorine gas against Canadian, British and French soldiers, hangs on the east wall.